|

 Cornwall Holiday May 2002 - page 1

-We took off for a bonus 'cat sitting' holiday in Cornwall and visited
+We took advantage of a bonus 'cat sitting' holiday in

 This is page one of three.